 |Recruiting Areas:||Ala., Ark., Fla., Ga., La,.
 Miss., Texas (Southern), Tenn., S.C.|

-Tim Viall is in his fourth season at MIT as a member of Coach Martinovich's staff.
+Tim Viall is in his fifth season at MIT as a member of Coach Martinovich's staff.
 He will handle the offensive coordinator duties as well as serve as the team’s offensive line and strength and conditioning coach.

 During the 2010 football season he was the defensive coordinator at Middleboro High School in Middleboro, Massachusetts.
 His defensive unit held three opponents to a touchdown or less, including posting shutouts in the final two games of the season.
 In addition to his coordinator duties he also coached the wide receiver and defensive back positions.